6.1 Solving Problems with Newton’s Laws

 Consider the 52.0-kg mountain climber shown below. (a) Find the tension in the rope and the force that the mountain climber must exert with her feet on the vertical rock face to remain stationary.
 Assume that the force is exerted parallel to her legs.
 Also, assume negligible force exerted by her arms. (b) What is the minimum coefficient of friction between her shoes and the cliff?

-A contestant in a winter sporting event pushes a 45.0-kg block of ice across a frozen lake as shown below. (a) Calculate the minimum force F he must exert to get the block moving. (b) What is its acceleration once it starts to move, if that force is maintained?
+A contestant in a winter sporting event pushes a 45.0-kg block of ice across a frozen lake as shown below.
+The coefficient of friction of ice can be found in Table 6.1. (a) Calculate the minimum force F he must exert to get the block moving. (b) What is its acceleration once it starts to move, if that force is maintained?

 The contestant now pulls the block of ice with a rope over his shoulder at the same angle above the horizontal as shown below.
+The coefficient of friction of ice can be found in Table 6.1.
 Calculate the minimum force F he must exert to get the block moving. (b) What is its acceleration once it starts to move, if that force is maintained?

 At a post office, a parcel that is a 20.0-kg box slides down a ramp inclined at with the horizontal.
 The coefficient of kinetic friction between the box and plane is 0.0300. (a) Find the acceleration of the box. (b) Find the velocity of the box as it reaches the end of the plane, if the length of the plane is 2 m and the box starts at rest.